anoma/nspec/docs/arch/node/engines/index.md

 actor-like entity encapsulating the [[Engine Environment|engine environment]] and [[Engine Behaviour|behaviour]] of a computational process.
 In Anoma, every engine instance is of a specific type.
 Engines of the same type share the same [[Engine Behaviour|behaviour]].
-However, two engines instances of the same type may have different [[Engine Environment|execution context]], which in turn may lead to a different message reaction pattern.
+However, two engine instances of the same type may have different [[Engine Environment|execution context]], which in turn may lead to a different message reaction pattern.
 We often simply write engine,